gokulsivaji03-svg/LLM-Study-Assistant-Browser-Extension/README.md

 ## Recent Changes

-- Reworked the extension around guided study help instead of direct answer application
-- Updated provider prompts so the LLM behaves like a study coach rather than an answer bot
+- Updated provider prompts so the LLM behaves like a study coach
 - Added structured JSON guidance responses with fields for summary, hint, reasoning steps, next step, self-check, and possible answer
 - Replaced answer-first popup copy with legitimate study-support messaging
 - Improved the project documentation to reflect an educational use case